 While the report, Uncounted and Unreached (.pdf), highlights the need for increased access to healthcare and population data, the need for universal birth registration goes much deeper.

-World Vision senior child protection adviser Jesse Eaves points out several categories of children who are often completely off the radar to their governments.
+Child protection expert Jesse Eaves points out several categories of children who are often completely off the radar to their governments.
 These include:

 “Birth registration impacts all aspects of a child’s well-being,” explains Eaves.
 “Without documentation of an official name or nationality, children are often prevented from accessing healthcare such as immunizations, enrolling in school, and even receiving inheritance.”